-That it be made mandatory under the Act that in order to purchase a home in a residential park the buyer must obtain a certificate signed by a qualified lawyer and themselves the
+That it be made mandatory under the Act that in order to purchase a home in a residential park the buyer must obtain a certificate signed by a qualified lawyer and themselves the contents of which outline the financial and legal check-list of advice they the buyer has received from the lawyer.

-The details of the content of such a form to be outlined in the Act or by regulation.
+The details of the content of such as form to be outlined in the Act or by regulation.

-Site Rents for Homes Unoccupied Due to Death of Home owner or Them Going Into Care.
+Site Rents for Homes Unoccupied Due to Death of Home owner or Them Going into Care.